 Across the population, the more traumas one experiences, the greater the challenge to mental wellbeing.
 Moreover, different types of traumas and adversities have substantially different impact.

 Many mental health disorders are associated with, or triggered by, challenging or stressful life experiences.
 Early childhood is an especially vulnerable period [1-4] and cumulative traumas over the lifespan also take a considerable toll on people’s mental wellbeing.
-Recent data from the Mental Health Million Project found that mental wellbeing, as measured by the MHQ score, declined systematically with the experience of more adversities and traumas over the lifetime, consistent with other reports [5,6].
+Recent data from the Global Mind Project found that mental wellbeing, as measured by the MHQ score, declined systematically with the experience of more adversities and traumas over the lifetime, consistent with other reports [5,6].
 One might consider the analogy to physical injury where repeated injuries over a lifetime from broken bones to muscle tears might heal but leave the body physically compromised and less capable than before the injury.
 Thus while some degree of life adversity is said by some to make people more resilient, more often it’s the case that these distressing experiences have a serious impact on people’s mental wellbeing over the long-term.

 Impact of cumulative trauma and adversity on mental wellbeing.

 The prevalence of different traumas and adversities.

 Across a respondent population of ~130k, 76% had experienced at least one trauma or adversity in their lifetime.
 Across 14 types of adversities and traumas queried in the data, the most commonly experienced were sudden or premature death of a loved one (34%), breakdown of a romantic relationship (31%) or divorce/family breakdown (30%).

 See related post Predicting Mental Wellbeing from Life Circumstance

 Prevalence of difference traumas and adversities across the whole population of respondents